-On Windows hosts, this mode requires Npcap to be installed with WinPcap API-compatible Mode enabled (or use another WinPcap-compatible driver), or the correct permissions to be set for accessing pcap on Linux or bpf on macOS hosts.
+This mode requires Npcap (or another WinPcap-compatible driver) to be installed on Windows hosts, or the correct permissions to be set for accessing pcap on Linux or bpf on macOS hosts.
 Only wired Ethernet network connections are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated card's MAC address.